 How Do I Read Email at SEAS?

-Email for all incoming students will be available via Google@SEAS by default.
+Email for all new SEAS accounts will be available via Google@SEAS by default.

 Google@SEAS must be activated by setting an initial password at the Google@SEAS Account Management page:

 Existing users who are not reading email at Google@SEAS can do so by clicking on the Turn on Google@SEAS forwarding button.

 After setting a Google@SEAS password, log on at:

 SEAS Webmail is available for users whose email is hosted on SEAS servers at:

 Graphical clients are available on all lab systems and for free download from Penn Computing.